qianhuiwei/MyReads/README.md

 # MyReads
-This is a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read. </br>
+This is a bookshelf app built with React.
+* It allows you to select and categorize books you have read, are currently reading, or want to read.
-It also allows you to search books to add to your book shelf.
+* It allows you to search books to add to your book shelf.
+* A no book found message will be displayed if there is no match for the search term.
+* A page not found message will be displayed if there is no corresponding page for the url.

 ## Install and Run the Project
 1. Clone or download the project.